aabs/aabs.github.io/_posts/2008-03-11-first-forays-into-f.md

+---
-Title: First Forays into F#
+title: First Forays into F#
-Date: 2008-03-11 19:00
+date: 2008-03-11 19:00
-Author: aabs
+author: aabs
-Category: SemanticWeb
+category: SemanticWeb
-Slug: first-forays-into-f
+slug: first-forays-into-f
-Status: published
+status: published
+...

 Since I've been doing a lot of LINQ in the last year or so, I figured that I could improve my C\# 3.0 by improving my functional programming.
 I had two choices of language to explore: Haskell or F\#.
 F\# was the obvious choice, I'm doing this to be a better C\# programmer, right?
 I don't want to depart too far from C\# then.